dcm4che/dcm4chee-arc-hl7cs/source/adt/inbound.rst

 Performed Actions
 ^^^^^^^^^^^^^^^^^
-Patient IDs and other Patient Information are extracted from the PID segment of the received ADT message and mapped into corresponding DICOM attributes as defined in :numref:`adt_in_pid_dicom`.
+Patient IDs and other Patient Information are extracted from the PID segment of the received ADT message and mapped into corresponding DICOM attributes as defined in :ref:`adt_in_pid_dicom`.
 If a Patient record with the extracted primary Patient ID already exists in the database, that Patient record will get updated.
 If there is no such Patient record a new Patient record will be inserted into the database [#hl7NoPatientCreateMessageType]_.